niryas/social-connector/docs/guide/getting-started.md

 ::: danger IMPORTANT
-All URLs of this redirection file (e.g., development, staging, production environments) should be listed under Redirect URIs in the Meta Developer Platform's Instagram Basic Display Settings.
+All URLs of this redirection file (e.g., development, staging, production environments) should be listed under `Valid OAuth Redirect URIs` in the Meta Developer Platform's Instagram Basic Display Settings.
 :::

 The redirection target should take the full query string passed by Instagram, add it to localstorage, and